Old Testament

 Having recently taught Judges 19 (the story about the Levite and his concubine) to a group of women who were keen to study their Bibles, I was asked afterward why the Levite would cut up his concubine.
 Further, what was the reason the Levite sent the pieces of the concubine to the other tribes?
 These are good questions, and after having done a little more research on the issue I wanted to provide some of my thoughts.

 First, it is evident that the story of the Levite and his concubine in Judges 19 is one of the most gruesome and tragic chapters in all of Scripture!
 The details of the story are intentionally crafted to chronicle the Canaanization of Israel for the reader.
 After reading the chapter, one cannot help but be struck by the wickedness of the people of Israel.
-They are not just wicked, but they have reached the utter depravity which characterized the Canaanites and led to their expulsion from the land (cf. Lev 18:26-30).
+They are not just wicked, but they have reached the utter depravity that characterized the Canaanites and led to their expulsion from the land (cf. Lev 18:26-30).
 Unless Israel receives divine help, the book of Judges is telling us they are in major trouble!

 What about the Levite’s actions of cutting up his concubine?

 First of all, the Levite cutting up his concubine is meant to be seen as a gruesome and heinous act!
 Nowhere in biblical law or narrative do you have anything resembling this grotesque act.
-In fact, this disregard for proper burial of the concubine would have been egregious to those in the ancient Near East, and should have especially been so for Israelites who were to bury even criminals (cf. Deut 21:23).
+In fact, this disregard for proper burial of the concubine would have been egregious to those in the ancient Near East and should have especially been so for Israelites who were to bury even criminals (cf. Deut 21:23).
 The fact that this man was a Levite (a spiritual leader) is all the more shocking!
 The way in which he treated his concubine is quite instructive to the reader about how wicked and calloused Israel has become.

 Second, although the cutting up of the concubine is nowhere explained, the closest biblical parallel is found in 1 Samuel 11.
 In 1 Samuel 11, Saul is overcome by the Spirit of God when he heard about the suffering of Jabesh-gilead (1 Sam 11:5-6).
 As a result, he cuts up two oxen and sends their pieces throughout Israel.
 However, we are not told that there was one piece sent to each tribe (as is implied with regard to the concubine in Judges 19).
 Rather, it seems that Saul simply sent out multiple pieces throughout the territory of Israel.